 The predicate print\message/2 first translates the Term into a list of 'message lines' (see print\message\lines/3 for details).
-Next, it calls the hook message\hook/3 to allow the user to intercept the message.
-If message\hook/3 fails it prints the message unless Kind is silent.
+Next, it calls the hook message\hook/3 to allow the user to intercept the message\hook/3 fails it prints the message unless Kind is silent.

-The and its rules in the file print\message/2 predicate are (plhome)/boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
+The rules in print\message/2 predicate and its are the file (plhome)/boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
 If you need to write messages from your own predicates, it is recommended to reuse the existing message terms if applicable.
 If no existing message term is applicable, invent a fairly unique term that represents the event and define a rule for the multifile predicate prolog:message//1.
 See section 4.10.3 for a deeper discussion and examples.